RutujaWanjari/ML_study/Udemy/AWS_Certified_Machine_Learning_Specialty_2021/DAILY_DOSE.md

    1. learning_rate, batch_size, epochs, etc we can never be 100% sure what values are perfect
    2. There's always trial and error technique to follow which leads us to high computation charges and resource exhaustion.
    3. Hence use Automatic Model Tuning (AMT)
-   4. In AMT, provide the hyperparams and the ranges you want to try, and the metrics we are aiming optimizing for
+   4. In AMT, provide the hyperparams and the ranges you want to try, and the metrics we are aiming for optimizing the model
    5. AMT will try all the combinations and will give the best set of parameters that you can go forward with.
    6. Also, AMT is smart, it learns while on the go, hence it does not actually tries all the params, it understands which path to take and which not.
    7. Best practices -